 - Где купить щенка 11.
 Where to buy a puppy

-About the harrier until the XIX century little is known, although there are mentions that the breed existed as an aboriginal in South England in the XIII century.
-However, in the works of British researchers of the breeds of British dogs XIV-XV century J. Berners and J. Caius, the hounds were described very sparingly.
+Little is known about harrier before the 19th century, although there are mentions that the breed existed as aboriginal in Southern England in the 13th century.
+However, in the writings of British researchers of the breeds of British dogs of the XIV-XV century, J. Berners and J. Caius, hounds were described very sparingly.

-The breed was bred for schooling and solitary hunting for rabbits.
-Notable hunters scornfully called the harea "the poor man's foxhound."
-Since the XIX century, dog breeders began to improve the breed, aligning working qualities and exterior.
+The breed was bred for schooling and solitary hunting for hares.
+Notable hunters scornfully called the hairea "poor foxhound".
+Since the XIX century, dog breeders began to improve the breed, adjusting the working qualities and exterior.
 The breed standard was approved only in 1974.

-Unlike a typical hunting dog, working on such a delicate and dexterous game as hares, the harem has a rather sturdy and stocky physique.
-This structure was due to the transition from hiking to horseback.
-With her, the dog required not only quickness, but also the endurance provided by a good muscle mass.
+Unlike a typical hunting dog, working on such a delicate and dexterous game like hares, the harrier has a rather strong and stocky build.
+Such a structure was due to the transition from hiking to horse riding.
+When she was from the dog was required not only speed, but also endurance, which provides a good muscle mass.

-Sexual differences in appearance do not, so the standards are common for bitches and males.
-Harrier - hound of medium size.
-Growth in the standard of the breed is not rigidly fixed, but the recommended height at the withers is 48-53 cm, and the allowable height is 46-55 cm.
-Weight varies from 20 to 27 kg.
+There are no sex differences in appearance, therefore standards are common for females and males.
+Harrier is a medium sized hound.
+The growth in the standard of the breed is not rigidly fixed, but the recommended height at the withers is 48-53 cm, and the allowable one is 46-55 cm.
+Weight ranges from 20 to 27 kg.
 According to the standard, dogs look like this:

 - The head is expressive, moderately large.
-The skull is flat with a weakly marked occipital crest and superciliary arches.
+The skull is flat with a weakly marked occipital crest and brow ridges.
 The forehead is wide, sloping, in the nose passes without a sharp border.
-The muzzle is large, with a relief of muscles.
-The face and frontal parts of the skull are almost equal.
+The muzzle is large, with a relief of the muscles.
+The facial and frontal parts of the skull are almost equal.

-- The nose is wide, with a distinct dark color and a clearly defined open nostrils.
-The depigmented nose is a vice.
+- The nose is wide, with a pronounced dark lobe and clearly defined open nostrils.
+Depigmented nose is a vice.

-- Jaws strong, deep with a scissor bite.
-Teeth in a complete set, the right bite.
-Violation of the dental formula and bite is considered a blemish.
+- Jaws strong, deep with scissor bite.
+Full teeth, correct bite.
+Violation of dentition and bite is considered a defect.

-- Lips of medium thickness, fit tightly to the teeth.
-The upper lip closes the lower lip.
+- Lips of medium thickness, tight to the teeth.
+Upper lip closes lower lip.

-- The ears are small, V-shaped, adjacent to the cheeks, high set.
-They are covered with short soft wool.
+- The ears are medium-sized, V-shaped, adjacent to the cheeks, set high.
+They are covered with short soft coat.

 - The neck is long and strong, dry, muscular, without a chin.
-A little bent at the top.
+Somewhat curved at the top.

 - The body is strong.
-The length is longer than the height.
-The back is straight, sturdy.
-In the waist a little convex.
+In length more than in height.
+The back is straight, strong.
+In the lower back is somewhat convex.

-- The chest is taller than wide, deep, well muscled, convex.
-The ribs are flat, not protruding.
+- Breast height is greater than wide, deep, well muscled, convex.
+Ribs flat, not protruding.

-- The limbs are sturdy straight with well developed musculature.
-The hind legs are muscular, with open corners of the knees, which provides a strong jump in jumping.
-The foot is rounded, fingers compressed tightly, arched, which provides good contact with the soil of any relief.
+- Limbs strong straight with well-developed muscles.
+The hind legs are muscular, with open corners of the knees, which provides a strong push in the jump.
+The feet are round, the fingers are compressed loosely, arched, which ensures good contact with the soil of any relief.

-- Tail of medium length, thick, strong.
-The dog carries it up, the tip is tilted to the back, but it does not slip over it and is not twisted into the ring.
-The tail is a sign of the standard defect.
+- The tail is of medium length, thick, strong.
+The dog carries it raised up, the tip is deflected to the back, but does not roll over it and is not twisted into a ring.
+Tail ring - a sign of vice standard.

-Thanks to a strong constitution, muscularity, the harem is an excellent hunter - fast in running, strong and hardy.
-Such properties were required in connection with the development of paraphrase hunting, in which the hounds drive the beast to its utter exhaustion.
-Easily moves on a rough and mountainous terrain.
+Due to the strong constitution, muscularity of the harrier, an excellent hunter - fast in the race, strong and enduring.
+Such properties were required in connection with the development of parforsnoy hunting, in which the hounds drive the beast to its complete exhaustion.
+It moves easily over rough and mountainous terrain.

-The breed is valued for its sharp scent and attention, the ability to keep track, unravel the hare discounts and loops (knitting and masterovita), but it can also work on larger production - fox, other fur-bearing animals and even boar.
-Dogs keep a fresh trail well, work on blood, but lose cold.
-The voice is clean, easily discernible from a distance.
+The breed is valued for its sharp scent (paiscus) and attentiveness, the ability to keep track, unravel bunny discounts and loops (mating and mastership), but it can also work on larger prey - fox, other fur animals and even boar.
+Dogs keep a good fresh mark, work on the blood, but lose the cold.
+The voice is clear, well distinguishable at a distance.

 Colors and wool

-The coat is medium-long, hard, thick, close to the body.
-Psovina on the head, ears and limbs is shorter than on the body, and softer.
-The back of the paw and tail is quite long.
-Undercoat is weakly expressed or absent.
+The coat has a medium length harrier, hard, thick, tight to the body.
+Dog hair on the head, ears and limbs is shorter than on the body, and softer.
+On the back of the paw and tail is quite long.
+Undercoat poorly defined or absent.

-- Talbothaundy - now disappeared muscular large dogs with white hair.
+- Talbothaunds - now disappeared muscular large white-haired dogs.
 Their blood is present in many breeds of hounds;

-- old southern hounds — with white hair in blue spots;
+- the old southern hounds — with white fur in blue spots;

-- foxhounds - in which often there is a tricolor tricolor color.
+- Foxhounds - which often have a black tricolor coat.

-This influence and caused a difference in the colors of the representatives of the breed.
+This influence caused the difference in the colors of the representatives of the breed.
 The harrier most often has a tricolor color - white, various shades of red and black.
-The black color of the coat forms a cap, which, according to the standard, should not have clear boundaries and gently passes into tans from red to intensely pale yellow.
+The black color of the coat forms a hatchet, which, according to the standard, should not have clear boundaries and gently turns into tan from red to intense fawn color.
 Allowed red-white and lemon-white color.
-Less common is white or black with tan marks.
+Less common is white or black and tan.

-Since the breed was hatched for schooling, the character of the dog is flexible.
+Since the breed was bred for school hunting, the dog's character is docile.
 He gets along well with dogs of different breeds.
-The need to spend a lot of time next to horses also left a mark on the nature of the hare.
-However, the dog can conflict with cats.
+The need for a lot of time to be close to the horses also left an imprint on the character of the harrier.
+However, the dog may conflict with cats.

-A significant feature of the nature of the hare, which is noted by the owners and breeders of these rare dogs, is their curiosity and excitement.
-It is curiosity, a desire to explore, explore the surrounding space, which forces them to run away from home.
-But, having satisfied their curiosity, they always return to the master.
+A significant feature of the character of harrier, which is noted by the owners and breeders of these rare dogs, is their curiosity and gambling.
+It is curiosity, the desire to explore, explore the surrounding space makes them run away from home.
+But, having satisfied their curiosity, they always return to the owner.

-Like most hounds, the hierar has a developed intuition, pronounced instincts.
-Even the dog, kept in urban conditions, actively pursues cats and squirrels, satisfying hunting instincts.
+Like most hounds, harrier has a developed intuition, expressed instincts.
+Even an urban dog is actively pursuing cats and squirrels, satisfying hunting instincts.
 In the character there is stubbornness, indispensable in the long pursuit of prey, but requiring a confident and persistent upbringing.
-The dog is faithful and obedient to the master.
+The dog is faithful and obedient to the owner.

 The dog does not tolerate inattention, loneliness, idleness.
-Locked in four walls, the dog whines, barking, spoiling things and furniture.
-The dog possesses autonomy, ingenuity, which, with insufficient upbringing, can grow into self-will and disobedience.
-The dog does not have territorial aggressiveness, so a fine hunter will not be a guardian dog.
+The dog locked in four walls whines, barks, spoils things and furniture.
+The dog possesses autonomy, ingenuity, which, if insufficient education can develop into self-will and disobedience.
+The dog does not possess territorial aggression, therefore the guard dog will not leave the beautiful hunter.

-The children are treated as discreetly as possible - they do not tolerate aggressiveness, but also shy away from noisy, intrusive molestation.
-Growing up in an apartment and born of the same "home" parents, the hieriors become more loyal to children.
-Some dog owners talk about caring for kids and that the harem is an active and tireless participant in children's games.
+It treats children with the utmost restraint - it does not allow aggressiveness, but it also evades from noisy, importunate harassment.
+Under the conditions of an apartment that grew up and were born from the same “homemade” parents, harriers become more loyal to children.
+Some dog owners talk about caring for the kids and that the harrier is an active and tireless participant in children's games.

-Harriers are not aggressive.
+Harery is not aggressive.
 Aggression is a vice.
-The dog easily adapts to changing conditions, which indicates the ability to make independent decisions, wit and mind.
+The dog easily adapts to changing conditions, which testifies to the ability to make independent decisions, intelligence and intelligence.

-Dogs need a community of relatives, so even if you live in a house with a large courtyard that allows you to walk independently, you need to take them out for a walk so that the dog does not become withdrawn or cowardly.
-If the hunting skills are not maintained, the dog can become depressed, nervous, disobedient.
+Dogs need a community of congeners, so even if they live a harrier in a house with an extensive yard, enabling independent walking, they need to be taken for a walk so that the dog does not become withdrawn or cowardly.
+In the absence of maintaining hunting skills, the dog may become depressed, nervous, naughty.

 Harrier requires constant and professional training.
-Thanks to cleverness and intelligence, the dog can be well trained, but it requires patience and does not tolerate violence.
-If the owner is not sure that he will be able to provide constant training and training, then you do not need to acquire a hare - you can get a naughty and absurd dog.
+Thanks to his quick wits and intelligence, the dog lends itself well to training, but requires patience and does not tolerate violence.
+If the owner is not sure that he can provide constant training and training, then you should not get a harrier - you can get a naughty and stupid dog.

-Cynological clubs offer training for the hare, which provides not only the development and maintenance of hunting qualities, but also the upbringing of a companion who can normally bear the wearing of a muzzle and know the basic commands.
+Cynological clubs offer training of a harrier, which provides not only the development and maintenance of hunting qualities, but also the education of a companion who can tolerate the wearing of a muzzle and know the basic commands.

-Harrier is a noisy dog who, when living in an apartment, causes anxiety to bark and howl.
-Training helps to correct behavior of the pet.
-An active, agile and benevolent dog well assimilates learning, which is conducted in the form of a game.
-Dogs that passed professional training showed excellent results in sports and search work.
+Harrier is a noisy dog that, when living in an apartment, causes anxiety by barking and howling.
+Training helps to correct the behavior of the pet.
+An active, agile and friendly dog learns well, which is carried out in the form of a game.
+Passed professional dog training showed excellent results in sports and search work.

 Care and health

 Harrier does not require special care.
-Its dense, hard coat is not dirty, therefore it is recommended to bathe the dog seldom, only at strong pollution.
-Some dog breeders recommend performing bath procedures not more often 1-2 times a year.
+Its dense, hard coat does not get dirty, so it is recommended to bathe the dog rarely, only with heavy pollution.
+Some dog breeders recommend bathing procedures no more than 1-2 times a year.

-The dog requires regular combing out dead and fallen hair.
-With the help of a brush or a special glove, the owner must comb the pet once every 1-2 days.
-During the moult, hair loss is more intense, which requires daily combing.
+The dog requires regular combing of dead and loose wool.
+With the help of a brush or a special mitten the owner should brush the pet every 1-2 days.
+During the shedding period, hair loss is more intense, which requires daily combing.

-After long and active walks, it is necessary to inspect the pads of the paws, wool and ears of the pet to exclude injuries and attack of blood-sucking insects - fleas and ticks.
-Ears must be checked to prevent inflammation.
-Long dog claws require regular haircuts.
+After long and active walks, it is necessary to inspect the paw pads, wool and ears of the pet to eliminate injuries and the attack of blood-sucking insects - fleas and ticks.
+An ear condition check is required to prevent inflammation.
+The dog's long claws require regular haircuts.

-From an early age it is necessary to accustom a puppy to cleaning teeth, as damaged enamel and dental diseases are disqualifying signs in exhibition specimens.
+From an early age, you need to teach your puppy to brush your teeth, since damaged enamel and dental diseases are a disqualifying sign for exhibition specimens.

-Health at the hanger is strong.
+Health harrier strong.
 Hereditary pathologies are rare.
-Diseases can cause inaccuracies in the content or inadequate physical activity.
-With proper care and maintenance the dog can live from 10 to 14 years.
+Diseases can cause content errors or insufficient physical activity.
+With proper care and maintenance, the dog can live from 10 to 14 years.

-According to the testimony of veterinarians and owners of dogs of this breed, there are diseases characteristic of hounds:
+According to the testimony of veterinarians and owners of dogs of this breed there are diseases characteristic of beagles:

-- Pathology of the musculoskeletal system: dysplasia of the knee and hip joints, dislocation of the kneecap, intervertebral hernia.
+- Pathology of the musculoskeletal system: dysplasia of the knee and hip joints, dislocation of the patella, intervertebral hernia.